-Welcome to the topic “Rising Damp patches on internal walls.”
+Welcome to the topic “What causes rising damp on internal walls?“

 An average UK home has to deal with a massive amount of rain during the year.
 With that, it’s hardly surprising to see damp in the buildings.
-Unfortunately, many people won’t admit or understand that their property has a damp problem until the dampness starts showing clear signs on the interior walls.
+Unfortunately, many people won’t admit or understand that their property has a damp problem until the rising damp patches start showing clear signs on the internal walls.

 Rising damp and penetrating damp both can affect your home’s internal walls.
 Penetrating dampness on inner walls occurs when water penetrates the building through cracks and openings in the walls, or it occurs due to any structural defect in the property.

 If you see damp patches on your walls rising from the ground level in an upward direction or you see any powdery deposits on walls, then these are the signs of rising damp.

 Rising damp is a form of damp that damages the walls of the property in an upwards motion from the ground.
 When the water from the ground rises via the walls due to capillary action, rising damp occurs.
 The water that is sucked up also has salts that travel through the walls.
 It is noticed by the building’s damaged internal walls.
 The rising damp occurs mostly due to a broken or nonappearance of a damp-proof course in the building’s structure.
 If you reside in an apartment above the ground level, your property will not suffer from the rising damp problems because the damp rises from the ground level.

 Sometimes, it can be difficult to identify the actual type of damp by just seeing damp on internal walls or crumbly plaster.
 Similarly, you cannot identify the main source of water ingress into the property in most cases.
 That’s why it is recommended to consult damp specialists or water ingress service providers to resolve and determine the cause of rising damp on internal walls.